Why become a PAL?

 You don’t have to be an award holder yourself.
 We are looking for those with interesting skills, hobbies, or amazing life-experiences who are energised by working with young people.
 If this sounds like you, then we would love to hear from you.

 - Review and approve participants for the Award

 How to become a PAL

-- Complete the online PAL application form from our PAL Toolkit.
+- Submit an online PAL application form from our PAL Toolkit.

 - Book into a Gaisce training workshop.
 You will be sent a link to a booking page once you have submitted your PAL application form.
 These are run regularly around the country between September and May.
 You can see current dates and venues for training here.

 - Once your vetting, reference checking, and training has completed we will confirm to you that you can begin taking on Award Participants.

 The purpose of screening all new PALs is to: